10/30/2024

 Rick Weiss

 Good morning, everybody.
 And nice to see a really solid quarter.
 Very impressive.
 Thank you.
 I want to dig into two things.
 First, Vlad, for you, maybe you can unpack with a little more detail the oxygenator outlook.
 Talk to us about any update on the competitor return to market or not, or you're thinking about it.
-Maybe give us a little more color about your capacity, which you talked about being your sort of on track for your capacity expansion.
-Where are we that process?
-And again, just the sustainability of this excellent performance and this story into next year.
+Maybe give us a little more color about your capacity, which you talked about being you're sort of on track for your capacity expansion.
+Where are we in that process?
+And again, just the sustainability of this excellent performance in this story into next year.

 speaker

-Vladimir Makassarya
+Vladimir Maketsaria

 speaker

-Alex
+Alex Schwarzberg

 speaker